Ferbie-57/MMM-NewPIR/README.md

 So, turn off display should not working

+but you can try to use RPI4 support feature, it use `xset dpms` command (beta)

 ## Configuration
 To display the module insert it in the config.js file.
 Here is an example: